Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 In the quiet town of Douglass, Texas (ZIP 75943), a seemingly straightforward home improvement project turned into a six-month arbitration battle that tested both parties’ resolve.

-Background: In March 2023, Linda Carraway, a retired schoolteacher, hired Lone Star Heating & Cooling to replace her aging HVAC system.
+Background: In March 2023, the claimant, a retired schoolteacher, hired Lone Star Heating & Cooling to replace her aging HVAC system.
 The contract was for $6,200, promising a "high-efficiency system with installation completed within two weeks."
 The work began promptly but quickly ran into delays when parts were backordered.
 By late April, the installers had completed the job, but Linda claimed the system was faulty—it failed to maintain the set temperature, causing uneven heating throughout her 2,200 sq. ft. home.

 Linda contacted Lone Star repeatedly, hoping for repairs under warranty, but received mixed responses.
 By June, frustration mounted as the temperature issue persisted.
 With mounting energy bills and discomfort, Linda sought resolution through arbitration rather than the courts, hoping for a faster, less costly outcome.